sgioldasis/dagster-test/README.md

 # Project description

-A small test project for experimenting with Dagster pipelines and local development workflows using Devbox.
-The repository contains example Dagster jobs, Dagster component configuration for local runs, and supporting scripts to make it easy to iterate on pipeline code.
+This project is a testbed for experimenting with Dagster pipelines and local development workflows using Devbox.
+It provides example Dagster jobs, component configurations, and scripts to streamline pipeline development and iteration.
+The repository demonstrates how to ingest data from CSV files, orchestrate data pipelines with Dagster, and integrate with dbt for data transformation.
+It also includes instructions for setting up the environment, running the Dagster UI, and managing data with tools like Sling and Podman.
+The project is ideal for learning and prototyping modern data engineering workflows in a local environment.

 ## Prerequisites
 - Environment variables